 -

-Soil: Requires fertile, well-drained soil, with a neutral or slightly acidic pH (6-7).
+Soil: Requires fertile, well-drained soil with a neutral to slightly acidic pH (6-7).
 Clay soils rich in organic matter are ideal.

 -